chrisstef/ExpenseTrackerApp/README.md

 Track down your expenses!

- Feel free to add expenses and track them down, filtered by year dropdown menu and bar visualizations representing each month.
+ Feel free to add expenses, track them down and sort them using the year dropdown menu, and bar visualizations representing each month.